 6. Disable background apps

 Background applications can run when they are not needed and create a load on the CPU, but these are exceptions and rare.
-You should understand that by disabling the work of background applications, you can only create a big problem for the processor.
+It would help if you understood that you could only make a big problem for the processor by disabling the work of background applications.

 For example, you open several applications from time to time to work, and if the application does not run in the background, there will be a big jump in the CPU when you open the program.
 This is the point of running programs in the background.
 Therefore, disable those that you never use or very rarely.